Únětice (Prague-West District)

 Únětice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 800 inhabitants. Únětice is the namesake of the Bronze Age Unetice culture.
+It has about 900 inhabitants. Únětice is the namesake of the Bronze Age Únětice culture.

 Economy

 The municipality is known for its small Únětice Brewery.
 The brewery was built in 1710 and in 1897 it was the third biggest brewery by production in the region.
-The beer brewing ended in 1949, but since 2011 the tradition is renewed.
+The beer brewing ended in 1949, but in 2011 the tradition was renewed.